Feeling at home in Leeds

 - Seeking help

 - Expressing disagreement and saying no.

 The course was a breath of fresh air for me.
-This activity helped me to enjoy more my time here in Leeds... [and] helped me to find the balanced between my personal and student life.
+This activity helped me to enjoy more my time here in Leeds... [and] helped me to find the balance between my personal and student life.
 The course gave me tools to 'survive' in a global environment, not only to understand the British culture but also to understand other cultures.
 (Previous workshop participant).

 The Feeling at Home in Leeds course has been developed by the International Student Office in collaboration with Student Counselling and Wellbeing.

 The workshops are for international (including EU) students and postgraduate researchers.